tenzija/sproutly-css-blockscout/README.md

 # sproutly-css-blockscout
-Used as default CSS settings file for our Sproutl block explorers
+Used as default CSS settings file for our Sproutly block explorers